cosin2077/chaty/README.md

 👋 Welcome!
-Supo is an open source project!
-This is an AI chatbot service that can be installed with 'npm i -g supo', and it aims to provide multiple service options, including private web service, Telegram Bot service, and WeChat robot service.
+Supo is an open source project! which can be installed with 'npm i -g supo', and it aims to provide multiple service options, including private web service, Telegram Bot service, NodeJS API service, and WeChat robot service.

-Supo uses GPT (Generative Pre-trained Transformer) technology, based on the Transformer model.
-Through natural language processing, Supo can achieve highly purified interactive interface with users, realizing better chatting experience.
+Supo is powered by gpt-3.5-turbo (latest excellent API provided by openAI).

 ## Installation🤖

-Supo is a middleware application based on Node.js, and can be installed with the following command:
+Supo is a application based on Node.js, and can be installed with the following command:

 ```
 npm i -g supo